somexlab/fastddm/docs/source/pypi.rst

 .. warning::

     If wheels are not available for your system, ``pip`` will fall back to the installation of the source distribution.
 Refer to the :ref:`build` section for more information.

+.. _install_sdist:

 Install source distribution
 ---------------------------